 How does credit affect car insurance prices?

 Nationwide uses a credit-based insurance score when determining premiums.
 Studies show that using this score helps us better predict insurance losses.
 In fact, 92% of all insurers now consider credit when calculating auto insurance premiums.
+Learn how you can save on costs by taking advantage of affordable car insurance with discounts.

 How does Nationwide determine this credit-based auto insurance score?